What's the Difference Between Part-Time Employees and Full-Time Employees?

 What is part-time work?

 Ultimately, it is the business owners that make the distinction and create rules and guidelines that will determine which positions need to be filled by part-time employees.
-All of this needs to be part of the employee handbook, and it is the responsibility of the human resources department to communicate the company’s stance to all employees.
+All of this should be part of the employee handbook, and it is the responsibility of the human resources department to communicate the company’s stance to its employees.

 Although there are no employment laws that require business owners to provide benefits to part-time workers, that doesn’t mean that they aren’t allowed to do so.
 Health insurance and paid time off are amongst the common employee benefits offered to those that don’t meet the minimum requirement for full-time employment.